Common Resin Problems [And Fixes]

 11. Resin Adhesion Problems

-When you’re working with resin, one common hiccup is adhesion problems, where the resin doesn’t stick well to certain surfaces, causing issues like delamination or weak bonding.
+When you’re dealing with resin problems, one common hiccup is adhesion.
+Where the resin doesn’t stick well to certain surfaces, causing issues like delamination or weak bonding.

 Fix: Make sure the surfaces are squeaky clean, thoroughly dried, and properly prepped before applying the resin.